oliviasculley/oliviasculley.github.io/README.md

-# website
+# oliviasculley.github.io

 The personal website of Olivia Sculley!

-This is a modified version of the [Tranquilpeak Hugo Theme](https://github.com/kakawait/hugo-tranquilpeak-theme).
+This uses a modified version of the [Tranquilpeak Hugo Theme](https://github.com/kakawait/hugo-tranquilpeak-theme).